Festivals in Greece hold the greatest cultural significance, according to its Greek Orthodox calendar.

 2.2 What is the Most Important Festival in Greece?

-When it comes to importance and cultural significance, Easter still holds the most strictness and value, according to the Greek Orthodox Calendar.
+When it comes to importance and cultural significance, Easter still holds the strictestness and value, according to the Greek Orthodox Calendar.

-Other cultural festivals hold very similar significance, but Easter holds the most priority all year among the festivals in Greece.
+Other cultural festivals hold very similar significance, but Easter holds the highest priority among the festivals in Greece all year.

 3. Conclusion

-There are an enormous amount of festivals in Greece, that are held all throughout the year.
-It is true indeed that when it comes to events and festivities, Greece holds among the top positions worldwide in celebrations.
+An enormous number of festivals in Greece are held throughout the year.
+It is true that Greece holds among the top positions worldwide in celebrations when it comes to events and festivities.

-Which Greece festival is your favorite and why?
+Which Greek festival is your favorite and why?
 Let us know in the comments!

 We would love to hear from you.